johncurcio/jRestrict/README.md

 # jRestrict

-jRestrict is a tiny language built to restrict ``.java`` files into using only what's specified in a simple ``.jstrict`` script.
+jRestrict is a dsl built to restrict ``.java`` files into using only what's specified in a simple ``.jstrict`` script.
 The script has 3 main commands:

 1. ``requires`` - specifies clauses that has to be in the java code for it to be valid.
 If a single clause is not in the java code then an error is thrown.
 2. ``encloses`` - specifies the list of clauses that can be in the java code.
 The code may not include all clauses, but it can only include the clauses specified here.